Who wrote it, who chose it, and who was left out.

 ReadRESEARCH METHODOLOGY

 The historical and textual claims in this section are drawn from mainstream biblical scholarship.
-Key sources include Bruce Metzger's work on the New Testament canon, Lee Martin McDonald's research on canon formation, Bart Ehrman's work on early Christianity, and Karen King's scholarship on the Gospel of Mary.
+Key sources include Bruce Metzger's work on the New Testament canon, Lee Martin McDonald's research on canon formation, Bart Ehrman's work on early Christianity, Karen King's scholarship on the Gospel of Mary, and Eldon Epp's research on women apostles.
 Where scholarly opinion is divided, this is noted in the text.
 Inline citations are provided on each subpage.
 We welcome corrections and additions from biblical scholars and historians.

 "The truth will set you free."